-Measuring AI Safety Practice Progress
+Measuring Progress on AI Safety Practices

 AVERI’s purpose (i.e., to make third-party auditing of frontier AI effective and universal) takes inspiration from, among others, the financial industry.
 However, financial auditors benefit from 700+ years of bookkeeping history.
 AI safety does not have comparable forms of safety expression against which audits might be conducted.
 In short, there is no “balance sheet for AI” where frontier AI companies could fill in numbers to arrive at a bottom line finding of safe or unsafe.